Randomization tests for peer effects in group formation experiments: Setup and framework

-Second, we can find valid permutation tests if the original design satisfies restrictions that we formalize in Section~\ref{sec:perm_designs}.
-Again, the toy example in Figure~\ref{fig:example} illustrates the intuition: in the designs we consider, permutation tests will be valid if and only if they permute units with the same attribute.
-In Figure~\ref{fig:example}, this is the set of permutations that separately permute the exposures for circles and squares; $\H'$ failed because it swapped the exposures of units with different attributes.
-Section \ref{sec:perm_designs} formalizes these ideas and discusses several extensions.
+\paragraph{Permutation tests stratified by attribute are valid and tractable for both sharp and non-sharp null hypotheses.} Somewhat remarkably, we can generate valid, computationally tractable randomization tests for both sharp and non-sharp null hypotheses by simply stratifying the permutations based on attribute $A$.
+For the global sharp null, $H_0$, this is among all 7 units; for the pairwise non-sharp null, $H_0^{1,2}$, this is among the 6 focal units.
+In Figure \ref{fig:example}, this is the set of permutations that separately permute the exposures for circles and squares; $W'$ failed because it swapped the exposures of units with different attributes.

+While the final procedure is straightforward, to show that this restricted permutation procedure is valid we must first develop appropriate notions of symmetry and generalize existing group-theoretic results for permutation tests in randomized trials.
+We turn to this next.